Volleyball Coaching Concept: Over-the-Net Pepper

 There’s even a 2-person version, often called something like 2 v 0 Pepper, if you really want to challenge the players.
 And you can go right up to 6 v 6 pepper.
 We had a Team Pepper when I coached at Radford that was one variation of this concept.

-The basic principle of over-the-net pepper, not matter the number of players, is that you’re doing cooperative pass-set-attack with the 3rd ball going over the net.
-It is superior to the more standard net-less versions because every aspect of it is much more game-like.
+The basic principle of over-the-net pepper, no matter the number of players, is that you’re doing cooperative pass-set-attack with the 3rd ball going over the net.
+It is superior to the net-less versions because every aspect of it is much more game-like.
 That’s why it can be such a great warm-up activity.
 Just move from standing to easy jumps to full jumps for the 3rd contact to gradually progress the intensity (and control demand).

 Here are links to some other pepper variations.